 Thanks so much for coming by to check out Episode 88 of The New Family Podcast where we examine what a new way of creating a parenting plan after separation or divorce.

 Researcher, therapist, and mediator Dr. Robert Emery is my guest on this episode of the show.
 Dr. Emery is an internationally recognized expert on family relationships and children’s mental health, including parental conflict, child custody and divorce.
+He has helped many divorcees with his advice for moving on, finding a Child Custody Lawyer, doing what’s best for the child and much more.
 His latest book is called Two Homes, One Childhood: A Parenting Plan to Last a Lifetime.
 In it he outlines a new way to share custody after a relationship ends, with an emphasis on creating a parenting plan that adapts to changing needs of the family and the kids.

 As many of you know, this topic couldn’t be nearer and dearer to my heart.
 I have my own unique parenting plan-I live next door to the father of my kids and his new wife and our kids go back and forth between our two homes in a very fluid way.
 Dr. Emery has himself been divorced and has been in this field of study for 35 years.
 He offers wonderful but realistic advice about co-parenting well, based on a Hierarchy of Children’s Needs in Divorce, his own take on the famous Maslow’s Hierarchy of Human Needs.